 Looking at your audience shows confidence.
 It’s a nonverbal social cue that expresses assertiveness, self-esteem, and the notion that you are prepared to speak about the topic.

-Consider eye contact another secret weapon to add your Presentation Skills toolbox.
+Consider eye contact another secret weapon to add your Public Speaking and Presentation Skills toolbox.
 Use it to help you build rapport with an audience, understand their reactions, and communicate with confidence.